AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper, we presented a new DL-based method Zoobot to determine the AGN contribution fraction to the total flux of a galaxy, trained on realistic mock images generated from cosmological hydrodynamical simulations.
 Specifically, we constructed the training sample for our DL model from the IllustrisTNG simulations.
 First, we mimicked the observational effects of the\textit{JWST}/COSMOS-WEB survey in the NIRCAM F150W filter, by using the same pixel scale, convolving with the full range of the survey PSFs, adding Poisson noise and finally, adding the real \textit{JWST} sky background.
 Then, we artificially added an AGN component (approximated by the PSF) at different levels to represent different AGN contribution fractions to the total flux.
 After training our model we analysed the performance results in detail on a test sample.
 Furthermore, we used GALFIT to fit the 2D light profile of the galaxies in the test sample with a combination of S\'ersic + PSF profiles to calculate the AGN contribution fraction within a circular aperture.
-We showed how our DL method significantly outperforms the traditional 2D surface brightness fitting method, in precision, accuracy, speed and success rate.
+We showed how our DL method outperforms the traditional 2D surface brightness fitting method and is 2500 times faster in inferring the AGN fraction.
 Our main results are summarised in the following:

 \begin{enumerate} {\it \roman{enumi})}

 \item The AGN contribution fraction $f_{AGN}$ predicted by Zoobot has a very tight correlation with the injected $f_{AGN}$, with a mean difference of $-0.0018$ and an overall RMSE $=0.013$ for the whole test sample over the redshift range $0.5<z<3$, demonstrating how well our DL method is at recovering the true AGN contribution to the total flux.
 The RMSE performance metric is around 10 times better than that obtained using GALFIT.
 In both methods, there is an increase in the RMSE at lower $f_{AGN}$ values, higher redshifts, lower S/N and smaller galaxy sizes.